 Want a New Way to Sell Locally?
 Try OfferUp, Letgo and 5miles

-Pawnbrokers and other retail/resale shops take note: OfferUp, Letgo and 5miles are all up-and-coming apps to consider integrating into your e-commerce strategy.
+Personal sellers and secondhand shops take note: OfferUp, Letgo and 5miles are all up-and-coming apps to consider integrating into your e-commerce strategy.

 These apps all have sleek interfaces and tap into Americans’ desire to buy locally, cheaply and sustainably.